Unity-Technologies/unity-ads-android/README.md

 # Unity Ads 2.0 Android Release Repository

-Welcome to the Unity Ads 2.0 Android release repository
+Welcome to the Unity Ads 2.0 Android release repository. *Please note that SDK 2.0 is still in BETA*.

 ## Binaries